U.S. Department of State Seal

 Entry & Exit:

 • If you plan to work in the PRC, be sure to obtain the correct visa.
-Working in the PRC is not permissible on a student or tourist visa, and may result in detention, criminal charges, imprisonment, and deportation.
+You cannot work in the PRC on a student or tourist visa.
+Working without the proper visa may result in detention, deportation, criminal charges, or imprisonment.

-• You must have a valid visa to exit the PRC and you must leave the PRC before the expiration of the listed duration of stay.
+• You must have a valid visa to exit the PRC.
+You must leave the PRC before the expiration of the listed duration of stay.

 • Do not travel to the PRC if you have a warrant for your arrest in the United States.